sanket-bengali/aws-backup-ssm/README.md

 ### Note

+1. These scripts can be stored in S3 or Github, and called from Systems Manager's State Manager Associations.
+Details [here](https://medium.com/@sanketbengali.23/aws-systems-manager-service-b023e95810d9).

-1. AWS operations are done using SDK : [boto3 client for Python](https://aws.amazon.com/sdk-for-python/)
+2. AWS operations are done using SDK : [boto3 client for Python](https://aws.amazon.com/sdk-for-python/)

-2. Input parameters :
+3. Input parameters :

    In the sample scripts, several input params are provided as static values or hard-coded in the scripts.

    As an improvement, these values can be retrieved from different AWS resources using SDK/CLI or passed as inputs.

-3. Python library :
+4. Python library :

    To execute Linux CLI on local or remote machines, Python's in-built library [subprocess](https://docs.python.org/2/library/subprocess.html) is used.

    Additionally, each Python script is individial, hence each has its own "execute_shell_commands" to execute SSH command locally or remotely.

-4. Waiting for backup/restore operation completion :
+5. Waiting for backup/restore operation completion :

    AWS SDK has in-built "wait" functions for many services (for ex.
 EC2 snapshot, DB snapshot etc.).